-The Silver and Silver Scholarship was established by Meyer Silver, CLA '72, to honor a student who could use financial support because of a disability.
+The Silver and Silver Scholarship was established by Meyer Silver, CLA '72, founding partner at Silver and Silver, to honor a student who could use financial support because of a disability.

 The Silver and Silver Scholarship is awarded to a College of Liberal Arts student with financial need who is registered with Disability Resources and Services and who will be enrolled the semester after the scholarship is granted.
 The qualified recipient must have 12 or more credit hours remaining and be in good academic standing.
-The scholarship can be used for up to $1,000 of tuition for the upcoming fall or spring semester.
 Nominations for the Silver and Silver Scholarship are collected in February and a recipient is selected by April.
 If you are interested in being considered for this scholarship, please visit the College of Liberal Arts website for more information about the nomination process.

 Meyer "Mike" Silver, CLA '72